Roos call time on Cunnington's AFL season - Shepparton News

 "Although his strength measures have improved and his progress is encouraging, he'd still need to complete a mini pre-season before being available for selection and we just don't have that luxury with six games remaining."

-North Melbourne have struggled without Cunnington this season, winning just three of their 11 games, with Rawlings admitting the 29-year-old's absence has significantly affected Rhys Shaw's side.
+North Melbourne have struggled without Cunnington this season, winning just three of their 11 games.

+Rawlings admitted the 29-year-old's absence has significantly affected Rhyce Shaw's side and their ability to be competitive in some games.

 "Ben is one of the best midfielders in the competition, and arguably the best contested ball winner there is, so not having him out there has been a challenge for us obviously," Rawlings said.